caseykneale/PickingALanguage2020/fieldnotes/adventure.md

                 path <- path @ [nbID]
     path
 ```
-It was truly refreshing to that bit of imperitive code style available.
+It was truly refreshing to have that bit of imperitive code style available.
 Felt more like home.
 But then I started asking myself tougher questions...
 How is concurrency going to go?
 How much of a performance penalty am I going to pay if I try to stand up a **real** API in F#?
 I was really hoping to lose the Garbage Collector...
 Why learn something new that's slower than C++ afterall?
 Why did learning F# not feel like I really learned a programming language?
 Maybe I didn't spend enough time with it.
 Maybe I didn't want too?

 ## Rust - Graph API
 I wound up stairing down Rust again.
 This time though, something was different.
 Now that I had bashed around with traits in Go, Monad's/Maybes,etc in Haskell and dealt with several package managers (ghci, packet, go modules, etc) Rust looked like a thing of beauty.